AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. highlight:: xml

 The example above shows the flexibility of filters, since you can pretty much do anything you wish through the shell commands.
-However, it's complex to write the above for such a simple filter.
+However, it is complex to write the above for such a simple filter.
 However, GPS provides a predefined filter for just that purpose, so you can write instead, in an XML file::